To screen for possible excessive exposure to lead

 - Baby bibs, electrical cords, purses, garden hoses

-- Toys, art supplies, imitation leather, jewelery, hair dyes
+- Toys, art supplies, imitation leather, jewelry, hair dyes

 - Brass faucets, fishery sinkers, curtain weights